Flint64/logbook/README.md

 you navigate to [the home page](https://flint64.github.io/logbook/) you can get a bit of a preview of what is to come in later versions, starting with the Path of the Sacrifice.

+## Hotfix v0.2.2 - 8/19/23
+- Fixed prompt text when selecting a target for a spell/consumable not wrapping on smaller screens
+- Fixed keyboard navigation of game breaking in magic menu when selecting an option not listed
+- Fixed help info window not displaying data
+- Changed what data is displayed and reworked styling of display

 ## Changelog v0.2.1 - 8/18/23